 Oh my!
 I've made some big promises in the past, but never this.
 Yesterday was a busy day.
-I prepared dinner for my neighbors and friends for a private event in my home.
-And I wanted it to be extra special so trying to deliver on the promise to do something extra special and delicious, I decided to make babka--inspired by my travels in Israel.
+I prepared dinner for my neighbors and friends for a private event in my home and I wanted it to be extra special.
+So trying to deliver on that promise, I decided to make babka--inspired by my travels in Israel.

 Babka, also spelled babbka and known as krantz cake in Israel, is a delicious yeasted-cake dough with layers of buttery enriched fillings.
 I made it for the first time yesterday using the krantz cake recipe found on page 284 in Yotam Ottolengi’s cookbook Jerusalem.
 (Seriously, you need this cookbook.
 It was the IACP cookbook of the year in 2013 and won the James Beard Award for Best International Cookbook in 2013.
 It's really good, easy to follow and the recipes are delicious if you love Middle Eastern cuisine.
 I love it!)